ckenlam/Conway_Game_of_Life/README.md

 As a tribute, this is my take on the famous John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 The board is initiated with a random number generator between 0 and 1 drawing samples from a uniform distribution; any cell with a number samller than 0.1 will be initiated with an alive-cell.
 The game will run for 500 generations and the process is animated with *matplotlib.animation.FuncAnimation*.
 By default, the board will have a dimension of 150x150.

+The Game of Life, also known simply as Life, is a cellular automaton was invented in 1970.
+With only 3 basic rules, unpredictable and complex patterns seemingly evolve into creatures.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 The rules of John Conway's Game of Life are as followed:
 * Any live cell with two or three live neighbours survives.
 * Any dead cell with three live neighbours becomes a live cell.